 The Act requires the Government to set and review targets for child poverty reduction based on the primary measures.
 The Act requires 10-year targets to be set, as well as 3-year intermediate targets that support the 10-year long-term targets.

-Following the release of the baseline rates as reported by Statistics New Zealand in April 2019, the Government has officially set its intermediate and long-term targets for the three primary measures for which data is available, along with the first three year targets (for 2018/19 to 2020/21).
-The second set of three-year targets (for 2021/22 to 2023/24) need to be set by June 2021.
+Following the release of the baseline rates as reported by Statistics New Zealand in April 2019, the Government officially set its long-term targets for the three primary measures for which data is available, along with the first three year targets (for 2018/19 to 2020/21).
+The second set of three-year targets (for 2021/22 to 2023/24) was set in June 2021.